Swap your Home

 How do I find someone to exchange with?

-It is up to you to find an exchange partner in the size, type and/or area of housing that you want to live in who is willing to move into your house.
-Customers use a variety of means from advertising in local papers, word of mouth or social media.
+It is up to you to find an exchange partner to swap house with and providing the house you are moving to is of suitable type and size you can move to any area.
+Customers use a variety of means to find exchange partners from advertising in local papers, word of mouth or social media.
 Greatwell Homes subscribes to HomeSwapper, an online mutual exchange scheme designed to facilitate exchanges locally and across the country.
 This means that all Greatwell Homes customers can access the HomeSwapper service free of charge.
 To register, go to www.homeswapper.co.uk.

 - It is important to check your potential new home thoroughly before you move in.
 Look at everything, including the inside of cupboards, behind furniture and behind doors and agree with the other person what will be left in the home when you move in.
 You can find a checklist on the left-hand side of this page to use whilst completing a mutual exchange.